Bank of Amsterdam: Eighteenth century

+The VOC obtained the specie required for its Asian trade from several sources.
+Spanish American reales de a ocho and, during the 1720s, ducatons were largely obtained from the Bank of Amsterdam, while other coins were ordered from Dutch mints.
+Silver bullion, however, was not supplied by the bank.
+The Amsterdam Chamber employed private assayers, including Johannes Grill, who also worked as an assayer for the Bank of Amsterdam.
+Between 1722 and 1731, Grill repeatedly supplied the chamber with silver bars, made principally from melted Spanish American reales de a ocho or "pieces of eight".
+The bars, stamped with the VOC monogram, weighed about 1.96 kg and contained approximately 98.7% silver.

+Demand for European goods in Asia was insufficient to finance the VOC's substantial purchases, requiring large exports of silver and gold.
+The form in which specie was shipped varied according to destination, availability and price.
+Some silver bullion was reminted in Asia into locally accepted currencies such as rupees.

 In 1729, Dutch traders were allowed in a neighborhood of Canton, then eight, later Thirteen Factories.
 Despite some restrictions, silver continued to drive trade through its popularity in Europe.
 This, combined with a high demand for Chinese tea, silk, cotton, and Chinese ceramics, created chronic trade deficits for European governments, which were forced to risk silver deficits to supply merchants in Asia.
 Between 1736 and 1745, the VOC borrowed almost f 50 million from the bank.
 The Wisselbank proved to be one of the most important sources for cash requirements in Asia.
 In the mid-eighteenth century 85 percent of VOC precious metal (gold and silver) went to India.
 This reduced the amount remaining in Europe.
 "The Bank of Amsterdam has for these many years past been the great warehouse of Europe for bullion, for which the receipts are very seldom allowed to expire, or, as they express it, to fall to the bank" as Adam Smith wrote.
 According to Nicholas Magens, the French and the Dutch gave more gold for silver than their neighbors.